-Greater Portland Health’s Bayside location (formerly 63 Preble Street) hosts our Health Care for the Homeless Program, which provides primary care and dental services to all clients regardless of their ability to pay.
-We follow a harm reduction model and provide nonjudgmental, trauma informed care.
+Greater Portland Health’s Bayside location at 63 Preble Street in Portland hosts our Health Care for the Homeless Program, which provides primary care and dental services to all clients regardless of their ability to pay.
+We follow a harm reduction model and provide nonjudgmental, trauma-informed care.

-We are located in the Bayside Neighborhood of downtown Portland.
-The Health Care for the Homeless site is located directly across the street from the City’s Preble Street Resource Center and soup kitchen.
-It is 2 ½ blocks from the shelter hub and 0.7 miles to the south of Florence House, a shelter for women.
+Our Health Care for the Homeless health center is located in the Bayside Neighborhood of downtown Portland.
+It is directly across the street from Preble Street's Elena Way's Wellness Shelter.
+It is also 0.7 miles from Florence House, a shelter for women.

 Approximately 40% of GPH’s patients are experiencing homelessness